invaders-xx/ai-workflows/_ai_workflows_tutorials/2_ai_workflows/tutorial.md

 ---

-Copyright 2024 Cursor AI (with help from Charles-Edouard Bardyn, executing the Tutorial workflow)
+Copyright 2024 Cursor AI (with help from David Vincent, executing the Tutorial workflow)

 **Note**: This tutorial is alive!
 Don't hesitate to share your feedback and improvements.
 The strength of workflows also comes from the community that uses and evolves them.